kirangithub09/SimonSaysGame/README.md

 ```bash
 cd Simon-Game
 ```
-5. Open index.html in your browser and enjoy the game!
+5. Open index.html in your browser and enjoy the game!!

 ---